icopy-site/awesome/docs/awesome/free-for-dev.md

   * [SourceForge](https://sourceforge.net/) — Find, Create and Publish Open Source software for free
   * [Stormkit](https://stormkit.io/) — Integrate building, deploying and hosting seamlessly with your git flow of your JAMStack or Node.JS app.
 50 GB bandwith and 10m requests for free per month including free SSL.
   * [surge.sh](https://surge.sh/) — Static web publishing for Front-End developers.
 Unlimited sites with custom domain support
+  * [telegra.ph](https://telegra.ph/) Easily create web page using Quill
   * [tilda.cc](https://tilda.cc/) — One site, 50 pages, 50 MB storage, only the main pre-defined blocks among 170+ available, no fonts, no favicon and no custom domain
-  * [txti.es](https://txti.es/) — Quickly create web pages with markdown.
     * [Vercel](https://vercel.com/) — Build, deploy, and host web apps with free SSL, global CDN, and unique Preview URLs each time you `git push`.
 Perfect for Next.js and other Static Site Generators.
   * [Versoly](https://versoly.com/) — SaaS focussed website builder - unlimited websites, 70+ blocks, 5 templates, custom CSS, favicon, SEO and forms.
 No custom domain.
   * [Qoddi](https://qoddi.com) - PaaS service similar to Heroku with a developer-centric approach and all inclusive features.
 Free tier for static assets, staging and developer apps.
   * [FreeFlarum](https://freeflarum.com/) - Community powered free Flarum hosting for up to 250 users (donate to remove watermark from footer).